eriveraa/RoofstockFullStackSample/README.md

 # Roofstock FullStack Sample
 ASP.Net Core MVC application that fetch data from API endpoint and save into local database.
+The project gets the data from a specific endpoint and maps (with Automapper) into a flat DTO in order to show in the browser.
+In the browser UI, the user is able to save the record into database.
+When the user writes the record, the database is first searched, if the record does not exist, it is saved and a successful message is sent.
+Otherwise, if the record already exists, a message is sent indicating it.

 ## Database creation
 In order to use this demo, create a local SQL Server database (SQLExpress or better).
 Then, create this table: